logreg = LogisticRegression(solver='liblinear', random_state=1)

 [0.97, 0.03]])

 And here are the predicted probabilities output by the VotingClassifier.
 As you can see, the predicted probabilities are closer to the ones output by logistic regression because we gave that model twice the weight.
-For example, 0.94 is closer to 0.92 than it is to 0.97.
+For example, the 0.17 in the left column of the second sample is closer to 0.14 (from logistic regression) than it is to 0.24 (from random forests).

 [0.17467127, 0.82532873],